Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we present Seer, a synchronous RL system that accelerates the rollout process through online context learning.
-With divided rollout, a fine-grained and dynamically load-balanced scheduling approach, Seer leverages the similarity among requests within the same group in GRPO-like algorithms to achieve efficient scheduling and speculative decoding, while strictly maintaining consistency with on-policy RL algorithms.
-Experimental results demonstrate that Seer achieves 74-97\% throughput improvement and 75-93\% reduction in long-tail latency compared to the baseline system.
+In this paper, we present \systemname, a synchronous RL system that accelerates the rollout process through group-aware context learning.
+With divided rollout, a fine-grained and dynamically load-balanced scheduling approach, \systemname leverages the similarity among requests within the same group in GRPO-like algorithms to achieve efficient scheduling and speculative decoding, while strictly maintaining consistency with on-policy RL algorithms.
+Experimental results demonstrate that \systemname achieves up to 2.04$\times$ throughput improvement and up to 94\% reduction in long-tail latency compared to the current state-of-the-art RL framework.